DeVinci-FabLab/Repository-template/.github/CONTRIBUTING.md

 # Contributing

+Thank you for your interest in contributing to this repository!
+To ensure a smooth and collaborative process, please follow these guidelines.

+## Before You Start

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Before making any changes, please discuss the proposed change with the repository owners.
+You can do this via an issue, email, or any other communication method.

+## Code of Conduct

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md) in all your interactions with the project.

-## I18N
+## Internationalization (I18N)

-All contributions should be in English.
-This is to ensure that all members of the community can understand and contribute to the project.
-Translations can be made in addition to the English version.
+All contributions should be in English to ensure that all members of the community can understand and contribute to the project.
+Translations can be provided in addition to the English version.
 It is recommended to use the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) standard for language codes.

 ## Documentation

-It is mandatory to document all contributions.
-This includes code, issues, and pull requests.
-The documentation should be as clear and concise as possible.
-It should be written in Markdown format.
-The documentation should be in the `README.md` file at the root of the project.
-Further documentation can be added in the `docs` folder.
+Documentation is mandatory for all contributions, including code, issues, and pull requests.
+The documentation should be:

+- Clear and concise
+- Written in Markdown format
+- Included in the `README.md` file at the root of the project
+- Additional documentation can be added to the `docs` folder

 ## Deployment

-Every solution should have a docker deployment option (with compose.yml and DOCKERFILE if necessary).
-The deployment should be as simple as possible and should be documented in the README.md file.
+Every solution should include a Docker deployment option, with a `compose.yml` and `Dockerfile` if necessary.
+The deployment process should be:

+- As simple as possible
+- Documented in the `README.md` file

 ## Archiving

 Each project within the DeVinci Fablab organization should be archived when it is no longer maintained.
-Would it be because the project has been aborted or because it has been completed, the project should be archived.
+This includes projects that have been completed or abandoned.

 ## Licensing

-All public projects within the DeVinci Fablab organization are [MIT licensed](./LICENSE).
+All public projects within the DeVinci Fablab organization are licensed under the [MIT License](../LICENSE).

+---

+By following these guidelines, you help ensure that the project remains well-organized, accessible, and collaborative.
+Thank you for your contributions!